Madaar49/WASH-survey-Data-Analysis-needs-assessment-/how-to-use.md

 ### Choice of design and data displayed
 I wanted to create a design as minimal as possible, but shows important information.
 I decided to display 5 fields which can be updated based on query.

-- Filters: To show waterpoint data based on a selected filter/query.
-It can be regional, district, or chiefdom admistrative level.
+- Filters: To show waterpoint data based on a selected query.
+It can be regional, district, or chiefdom.

-- Fields: I used 5 fields to display, all of which are focused on waterpoint characteristics.
+- Fields: I choosed 5 fields to display, all of which are focused on waterpoint characteristics.
 The idea was to have these values update based on filter.

     - Water points: to show the amount of water points.
     - WASH teams functional: to know the amount of WASH teams active. n/b A WASH team, commonly referred to as a `WASH Committee` consists of members elected by the community who are responsible for keeping the water supply, sanitation and hygiene facilities and services operational.